aporeto-inc/gaia/doc/documentation.md

 _This attribute is deprecated_.

 Namespace of the destination.
 This is deprecated.
-Use remoteNamespace.
+Use `remoteNamespace`.
+This property does nothing.

 ##### `destinationPort` `integer`